IPyDriver

 With auto_send_def set to True, whenever a getProperties event is received from a client, a vector send_defVector() method will be called, automatically replying with the vector definition.
 If set to False, the driver developer will need to test for a getProperties event in the rxevent method, and implement a send_defVector() .
 Possibly one reason you may want to do this is to send a message with every vector definition.

-stop - Normally False, but set to True when the driver shutdown() method is called.
+stop - Normally False, but becomes set to True when the driver shutdown() method is called.

 stopped - An asyncio.Event() object, await driver.stopped.wait() will block until the driver stops.

-With debug_enable set to False, then xml traffic will not be logged at the driver level, but will still be logged at the server level which logs all traffic between server and attached clients.
+With debug_enable set to False, then this drivers xml traffic will not be logged.
+Setting it to True, and the logging level to DEBUG, will log the drivers xml traffic.
 See the logging section of this documentation for further details.

 There are two ways a driver can be run, assuming ‘driver’ is an instance of this class.